CPS 721: An Introduction

 -

-The course is delivered remotely in Fall 2020 including 3 (2+1) hours
+The course is delivered in person including 3 (2+1) hours of lectures per week

-of synchronous lectures per week and 1h of synchronous lab/tutorial per week,
+and 1h of lab/tutorial per week, for 12 weeks.

 Students are not allowed to record the lectures.